openstack/governance/reference/charter.rst

 to each design summit, with nominations due 4 weeks prior to the summit and elections held open for no less than five business days.

+If a seat on the TC is vacated before the end of the term for which the member was elected, the TC will select a replacement to serve out the remainder of the term.
+The mechanism for selecting the replacement depends on when the seat is vacated relative to the beginning of the candidacy period for the next scheduled TC election.
+Selected candidates must meet all other constraints for membership in the TC.

+* If the vacancy opens less than four weeks before the candidacy period for the next scheduled TC election begins, and the seat vacated would have been contested in the upcoming election anyway, then the seat will remain open until the election and filled by the normal election process.
+* If the vacancy opens less than four weeks before the candidacy period for the next scheduled TC election begins and the seat would not have been contested in the upcoming election, the candidates who do not win seats in the election will be consulted in the order they appear in the results until a candidate who is capable of serving agrees to serve out the partial term.
+* If the vacancy opens with more than four weeks until the candidacy period for the next scheduled TC election begins, regardless of whether the vacated seat would have been contested in the next election, the candidates who did not win seats in the most recent previous TC election will be consulted in the order they appear in the results until a candidate who is capable of serving agrees to serve out the partial term.

 .. _atc:

 Voters for TC seats ("ATC")